jetsonhacks/bootFromExternalStorage/README.md

 ```

  ### install_jetson_default_packages.sh
  Once the script flash_jetson_external_storage completes, the Jetson is ready to install the default JetPack packages.
-This script should run on the Jetson.
+This script is for the Jetson.
 You will need to either download the script or clone this repository on the Jetson itself.
+The Jetson must be connected to the Internet.

  The script will install the metapackage nvida-jetpack which in turn installs the following metapackages: